 This is a no-brainer, but when a person is stressed – whether the reason stems from work or home life – that person is less productive.
 Stress causes disengagement, lack of focus, health issues, and more.
 While there are good kinds of stress that serve as boosts to our mental and physical status, bad or chronic stress is a productivity killer.
 In a post from Willis Towers Watson, it says that 57% of employees who are stressed felt less productive.

 Suggestion: make a conscious effort to manage your stress, utilizing methods like a healthier diet, adding exercise, getting more sleep, meditation, or simply taking a break a couple times a day to relax and recharge.
 Sometimes the source of stress can be alleviated with a change of pace, or having a conversation with coworkers or friends just to talk about it.
-There are many sources of information on the internet on dealing with stress, such as articles from the CDC, the American Psychological Association, or helpguide.org.
+There are many sources of information on the internet on dealing with stress, such as articles about dealing with stress, the American Psychological Association, or helpguide.org.

 3. Digital and mobile distractions are killing time and wasting money.